Dubai vs. Abu Dhabi – Which Is Best For You?

 What Makes Abu Dhabi Special?

-The United Arab Emirates’ capital, Abu Dhabi, is situated on a small island in the Persian Gulf.
-The city’s skyline grew in tandem with the city’s oil exports.
+The United Arab Emirates’ capital, Abu Dhabi, is located on the small island of Abu Dhabi.
+The city’s skyline grew in tandem with its oil exports.

-Due to landmarks such as Sheikh Zayed Mosque, Emirates Palace, Marina Mall, and Ferrari World, Abu Dhabi has drawn thousands of visitors over the last decade.
+Due to landmarks such as the Sheikh Zayed Mosque, the Emirates Palace, the Marina Mall, and Ferrari World, Abu Dhabi has drawn thousands of visitors over the last decade.

 Abu Dhabi is a much more conservative Emirate.
 Those looking to immerse themselves in the region’s authentic Muslim culture will probably prefer Abu Dhabi.

-Furthermore, Abu Dhabi is less crowded with Western tourists, making it ideal for those looking to avoid Dubai’s maddening crowds.
+Furthermore, Abu Dhabi is less crowded with Western tourists, making it an ideal destination for those seeking a break from Dubai’s overwhelming crowds.

 Things To Do In Abu Dhabi